Jorgedlara/Jorgedlara/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on get a job
-- 🌱 I’m currently learning backend & data science abilities
+- 🌱 I’m currently machine learning & data science abilities
 - 👯 I’m looking to collaborate on startups
 - 🤔 I’m looking for help with profesional experience
 - 💬 Ask me about my hobbies